specdb/specdb/docs/private.rst

          "DATE-OBS": "DATE",
          "GRATING": "OPT_ELEM",
          "INSTR": "INSTRUME",
-         "R": true
+         "R": True
       }
    }

 This example sets the maximum number of pixels in any given file within the branch (default: 10000).
-The values in meta_dict are set for each file.
-The items in parse_head indicate which header keyword to use for each meta parameter.

-The spectral resolution may be dynamically calculated.
-That is the default and it is asserted with True in this example.
+The values in meta_dict are also set for all the files in the branch.
+The items in parse_head indicate which header keyword to use for retrieving the corresponding values for each individual file of the branch.
+These values may be different from file to file and this is a convenient way to get them directly from the headers of the FITS files.
+The spectral resolution (`R`) may be dynamically calculated within `specdb`.
+That is the default and it is asserted with `True` in this example.

 Redshift table
 --------------